ariannamethod/arianna_method_anchor_protocol/README.md

 ## Environment Variables

-The bridge and HTTP server expect the following variables to be set:
+The bridge and HTTP server require several variables to be set before starting `bridge.py`:

+- `API_TOKEN` – shared secret for API requests and WebSocket connections
 - `TELEGRAM_TOKEN` – token used by the Telegram bot
-- `API_TOKEN` – shared secret for API requests and WebSocket connections
 - `PORT` – port for the HTTP server (defaults to `8000`)

 ---